hnvy/do-it/README.md

 I've written a Python programme to handle this for me.
 I used to do the aforementioned calculations with a basic calculator in high school.
 However, as I grew older, more deadlines began to materialise out of nowhere.
 Calculating how many days are left and how many steps I need to take each day to meet each of these deadlines is too time consuming.

+I've been using it for a year and have to say that it's a fantastic productivity tool.

 # How does it work?
 Very simple.
 1. Run the program